Beginning of the end for Europe's loose money? ECB to curb stimulus

 The broader outlook is as good as it has been since before the global financial crisis.
 An unbroken growth streak has created 7 million jobs and the expansion is now self-sustaining, driven by domestic consumption.

-Banks are better capitalized, lending is growing and divergence between the core and the periphery, the biggest failure of currency project, appears to have halted.
+Banks are better capitalised, lending is growing and divergence between the core and the periphery, the biggest failure of currency project, appears to have halted.

 Still, the ECB is slowly running out of bonds to buy in some countries, suggesting that market constraints will play an increasingly large role in the policy debate as a major redesign of rules risked sending the wrong signal when the bank is working on an exit strategy.